Ganymede

 Hardware

-Ceres exports to Ganymede as /scratch/ganymede, with soft links provided as ~/scratch.
+Petastore exports to Ganymede as /petastore, but is generally user-accessible as ~/scratch.
 On the cluster side:

 Directory Filesystem Type Network Speed Filesystem Size User Quota (Soft/Hard) Backup Frequency